umarhassan-mitodl/4.112-fall-2012/content/pages/syllabus.md

 Required Resources
 ------------------

 A variety of tools and software are available for the design process, which includes form exploration, modeling, and producing drawings.
-For Project 1, students will be asked to use [Processing](http://processing.org/), an open source programming language, to develop digital generative drawings.
-Over the course of the studio, students are encouraged to develop their abilities in modeling their designs as well as producing representations and drawings using [Rhinoceros{{< sup "®" >}}](http://www.rhino3d.com/).
+For Project 1, students will be asked to use {{% resource_link "5c967d16-8294-4b96-96f8-45a2192323fc" "Processing" %}}, an open source programming language, to develop digital generative drawings.
+Over the course of the studio, students are encouraged to develop their abilities in modeling their designs as well as producing representations and drawings using {{% resource_link "724766d3-b157-4f8b-9298-e9c1aba18bec" "Rhinoceros<sup>®</sup>" %}}.

 Evaluation Criteria
 -------------------